-I am a first-year PhD student at UConn Linguistics.
+I am a PhD candidate at UConn Linguistics.
 My core research interest lies in natural language semantics and its neighboring fields, i.e. syntax-semantics, semantics-pragmatics and philosophy of language.
 I am also active in UConn Meaning Group and UConn Logic Group.

 Recent and Upcoming

 - November 2-4, 2022: I will give a talk “Strategies for Anderson conditionals: their implications to the typology of O- and X-markings” at International Conference on Tense and Aspect in Conditionals @ INALCO, Paris

 - June 8-10, 2022: I will present a poster “Past-as-Past in counterfactual desire reports: a view from Japanese” (with Stefan Kaufmann) at SALT 32 @ COLMEX/UNAM

 - September 4, 2021: I gave a talk “On the origin of ‘counterfactuality’ in counterfactual conditionals” at Semantics Workshop at Tokai and Kansai.

 - June 17, 2021: I gave a talk “The lack of commitment in a sub-class of inferential evidentials and counterfactual reasoning” at Zyookenditionals: Conditionals in Japanese, English, and beyond.

 - May 7-9, 2021: I presented a poster “Q-particles in embedded declaratives, mood, and clausal complementation” at SALT 31 @ Brown.